 What Is a Content Management System?

 To be technical, a CMS is a platform for creating and sharing digital content.
 Sometimes called a web management system, it’s a program or group of applications that guide the process of writing, editing, and publishing text and media online.
 They have a particular interface that allows access to them via a web browser, along with options for search engines to understand and categorize them.
+With almost every business needing a website, and even more normal people wanting to build their own website, CMSs are insanely popular.

 Both WordPress and Joomla Are Content Management Systems.